RyanClementsHax/notes/cloud/aws/ec2.md

 - provides *logical* computers
 - scales
+-
+- ip addresses
+  - public
+    - dynamic
+      - can only assign this at launch time
+    - static (elastic)
+      - can have one elastic ip address associated with a running instance at no charge
+      - can have up to 5 elastic ips
+      - the elastic part refers to being able to associate it with any instance
+      - "cheap failover"
   - you need to explicitly assign a public IP to access it from outside of the VPC
 - user data
   - optional
   - "bootstraping"